josefs/meta-paper/paper.md

 # Push arrays
 \label{sec:push}

-The interface meta-repa is very closely modelled after repa, but some things have been consiously made different.
+The interface meta-repa is heavily inspired by repa, but some things have been consiously made different.
 The most significant divergence is the choice of having two kinds of arrays.
-The repa library contains a refinement of delayed array.

-In meta-repa there are two kinds of arrays, delayed arrays, which we refer to as pull arrays, and push arrays, introduced in [@claessen2012expressive].
-These two kinds of arrays are complementary and have different strength and weakness.
+In meta-repa there are two types of arrays, delayed arrays.
+One of these types, pull arrays, were already presented in section
+\ref{sec:shallow}.
+The other type is push arrays, a notion originally introduced in [@claessen2012expressive].
+Push arrays shares many significant properties with pull arrays: they can be fused just as easily, are efficiently parallelizeable, and have a `Functor` instance.

+However, push arrays are also in many ways complementary to pull arrays.
+The two types have different strengths:

-* Pull arrays can efficiently be indexed efficiently and by extension can also be decomposed into subarrays.
+* Pull arrays can be indexed efficiently and by extension can also be decomposed into subarrays.
 Pull arrays also supports pointwise zipping.

 * Push arrays can efficiently be concatenated.
 Futhermore, they allow sharing computations between different array elements and generating code which writes multiple array elements per loop interation.

+It's worth noting that both pull- and push arrays can be altered to efficiently support some of the features that they lack, when defined in their simplest form.
+However, based on our experience, these alterations lose the strong optimization guarantees; either fusion is lost, or sometime the generated code is slow.
+In meta-repa we have specifically chosen to keep the implementation of the arrays simple and to provide strong guarantees towards the programmer about what optimizations can be expected.

+Push arrays are implemented as follows:

 ~~~ {.haskell}
 data Push sh a =